saleae/SampleAnalyzer/readme.md

     - [Linux](#linux-2)
   - [Updating an Existing Analyzer to use CMake & GitHub Actions](#updating-an-existing-analyzer-to-use-cmake---github-actions)

-The Saleae Analyzer SDK is used to create custom plugins for the Saleae Logic software.
+The Saleae Analyzer SDK is used to create Low Level Analyzers (LLA) for the Saleae Logic software via a plugin architecture.
 These plugins are used to decode protocol data from captured waveforms.
+In many cases you can use a [High Level Analyzer Extension](https://support.saleae.com/extensions/high-level-analyzer-quickstart) to process data from an existing protocol decoder instead of building a LLA.

 To build your own protocol decoder plugin, first fork, clone, or download this repository.